-With the benefits of car shopping comes the need for research and planning.
-If you’re new to shipping a car, the process does not have to overwhelm you.
+With the benefits of car shipping comes the need for research and planning.
+If you’re new to shipping your car to another state, the process does not have to overwhelm you.
 We provide this guide of things to consider and do as you select a shipper, arrange the shipment, and protect your car, belongings, and identity during the move.

 Selecting the Shipper

 Safety and Service Record